ForgottenGlory/Living-Skyrim-2/ls2mcm.md

     * Load from File: Click on "Click Here"
   * **Important!: DO NOT import Lucien or Inigo into NFF.
 It will completely break them.
 Sofia, Auri, and 3DNPCs will automatically import a short time after meeting them and asking them to follow you.**

-* Hunterborn
-**Important!: Do not configure Hunterborn until after you have selected your Alternate Start and loaded into the game world.**
-  - Features
-    - Click Start Hunterborn, then exit the MCM.

 * Immersive Encounters
   * New Events Toggle
     * Custom Voice WE Events: Disabled